Before you continue to read, please note that these guides are for a remote worker to accept a single payment for an individual.

-This should be your first question and your first consideration when choosing payment methods to get paid as remote worker or freelancer.
+This should be your first question and your first consideration when choosing payment methods to get paid as a remote worker or freelancer.

-There's no point to set up account on one of payment method where it did not support sending money to your local bank account.
+There’s no point to set up an account on one of payment method where it did not support sending money to your local bank account.

-This because most of payment services providers were originated from there, and of course they will support to send the money there.
+This because most of the payment services providers were originated from there, and of course they will support to send the money there.

 To find out about this information, whether it works or not on the country you’re living, you can check on their global acceptance list.

 Usually, they’ll have a list of countries they supported for the time being.